natea/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Develop a Positive Discussion Culture
 ========================================

-Monitors can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.
+Discussion monitors can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.

 * Encourage quality contributions: thank students whose posts have a positive impact and who answer questions.